The-Gen-Academy/awesome-agentic-ai-resources/Awesome-FDE-Resources.md

 5. Detect when the same event is delivered twice.
 6. Reject a request with an invalid signature.
 7. Record enough information to investigate a failed delivery.

+# OAuth

+OAuth is an authorization framework that allows one application to access another service on behalf of a user without receiving the user's password.

+For example, an FDE application might request permission to read tickets from a customer's support platform.
+The customer approves the request, and the platform gives the application a limited access token.

+FDEs need OAuth because most enterprise integrations involve protected APIs, user permissions, identity providers, and sensitive customer data.

+## What to Learn

+- Authorization versus authentication
+- Clients and authorization servers
+- Resource owners and protected APIs
+- Access tokens and refresh tokens
+- Permission scopes
+- Redirect URIs
+- Authorization Code flow
+- Proof Key for Code Exchange (PKCE)
+- Token expiration and revocation
+- Secure token storage
+- Service-to-service authorization
+- OAuth versus OpenID Connect

+#### Resources
+- [What is Oauth?](https://youtu.be/t4-416mg6iU?si=fyyImMgBlDln-YxK) — What is OAuth really all about, OAuth tutorial

+- [OAuth 2.0 Overview](https://oauth.net/2/) — Introduces OAuth roles, tokens, scopes, clients, and authorization flows.

+- [Authorization Code Flow](https://oauth.net/2/grant-types/authorization-code/) — Explains how users authorize an application to access their account or data.

+- [Proof Key for Code Exchange](https://oauth.net/2/pkce/) — Explains how PKCE protects the Authorization Code flow from intercepted or injected authorization codes.

+- [OAuth 2.1](https://oauth.net/2.1/) — Summarizes modern OAuth security practices and the removal of older, unsafe flows.

+- [Microsoft Identity Platform Protocols](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols) — Provides practical documentation for OAuth 2.0 and OpenID Connect flows.

+#### Practice

+Create a diagram showing this authorization process:

+> User → Application → Authorization Server → Protected API

+Then use an OAuth-enabled test application to:

+1. Redirect a user to an authorization page.
+2. Request only the scopes the application needs.
+3. Receive an authorization code through a redirect URI.
+4. Exchange the code for an access token using PKCE.
+5. Use the access token to call a protected API.
+6. Handle an expired or rejected token safely.

+Never place client secrets, access tokens, or refresh tokens in source code or commit them to GitHub.